Doctor of Design Symposium

 Opening remarks will be presented by Tom Miller, Distinguished Professor of Engineering Entrepreneurship and Senior Vice Provost for DELTA, Academic Outreach and the Entrepreneurship Initiative at NC State.

-Following Dr. Miller, Elen Deming will introduce a panel of three distinguished guests who will share their interdisciplinary visions for design research in practice:
+Following Dr. Miller, Elen Deming will introduce a panel of distinguished guests who will share their interdisciplinary visions for design research in practice

 Karen Lewis: Associate Professor of Architecture at Ohio State University, Columbus

 An internationally recognized, award-winning educator, author and designer, Karen Lewis is an architect who applies architectural tools of visualization to a variety of systemic, material, and cultural projects.
 A highly organized practitioner, Karen Lewis is the author of the best-selling Graphic Design for Architects, which has been adopted by academics and practitioners alike.
 Her research projects intersect geography, landscape and infrastructure, and have been recognized with fellowships from Dumbarton Oaks Harvard University, The Newberry Library in Chicago the National Endowment for the Humanities.
 Recognized as a cross-disciplinary thinker, Karen Lewis is a frequent lecturer, speaker and invited panelist at academic institutions across North America.

 Aly Khalifa: Founder and CIO, Oceanworks & DesignBox, Raleigh, NC

 Talk Title: “Designing for Positive Impact: Assessing how we got here and how far we have yet to go.”